3mdeb/news-and-ideas/blog/content/post/2024-03-15-uefi-sb-implementation-mpl.md

 components are signed during build and verified by GRUB during the boot process.
-Aside from setting the flags mentioned above, we also defined [features](https://docs.yoctoproject.org/4.3.3/ref-manual/features.html#features), which, which help Yocto work out which packages to include in the image and how certain recipes should be built.
-The `efi` feature adds support for booting through EFI. `efi-secure-boot` supports the UEFI Secure Boot mechanism.
+Aside from setting the flags mentioned above, we also defined [features](https://docs.yoctoproject.org/4.3.3/ref-manual/features.html#features), which help Yocto work out which packages to include in the image and how certain recipes should be built.
+The `efi` feature adds support for booting through EFI.
+`efi-secure-boot` supports the UEFI Secure Boot mechanism.

 We had to install the `efi-secure-boot` packagegroup into the image: